 A talented IT partner has the tools and experience to help you build a strategic technology roadmap.
 They also provide a third-party perspective to plan and rationalize your technology investment and justify an ROI rooted in your business objectives.

-- Enable a more remote workforce
+- Enable a more distributed workforce

 As your workforce becomes more mobile and distributed, typical in-house support will become more difficult and time-consuming placing more load on an already overburdened IT staff.
 Bringing on a co-managed partner could relieve that burden while also providing strategic guidance on how best to streamline the user mobile experience.